valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 The wonderful thing about [DALL-E](https://openai.com/blog/dall-e/) is that it kinda shows you can encapsulate the abstract space of concepts of language and vision onto one giant codebook.
 To make an armchair the shape of an avocado, you need a model which can hold a latent space which call allows interpolating between the visual-linguistic "concepts" of an avocado and an armchair.
 I would even speculate this as a way to interpolate over the space of *discretized "abstractions"*.

 We as humans excel at discovering and organizing under abstractions to function efficiently.
-Examples can range from how we create organizations and assign roles based on responsibilities to when we write and refactor code to make it re-useable.
+Examples can range from how we create organizations and assign roles based on responsibilities *to* when we write and refactor code for making it re-useable.
 Hell, we created entire sectors of industries based on how we organized the abstractions in the [OSI network stack](https://en.wikipedia.org/wiki/OSI_model).

-Yuval Noah Harari's thesis is that our ability to communicate and organize around the abstractions we believe has made us evolve into the "intelligent" species we are.
+[Yuval Noah Harari's thesis](https://www.ynharari.com/book/sapiens-2/) is that our ability to communicate and organize around the abstractions we believe has made us evolve into the "intelligent" species we are.
 He refers to the abstractions as "fictions" we tell/believe.
 I feel that if machines can discover many "useful" abstractions present in our data (text, vision, code etc.) then we can use these machines for discovering so many things.
+A simple example: a lot of living beings have ears and eyes.
+An ear is an abstraction we humans categorized for making our lives easier when we communicate with each other.
+Abstractions occur in data all the time and we as humans excel at discovering and using them for communication/application but our AI tools still don't hold such capabilities.

 ### Hierarchy as Means For Reasoning